 - University of Minnesota, Morris: Morris

-Federal student loans, such as the Stafford Loan program, are not available to undocumented students.
-Minnesota offers a loan program called the SELF Loan Program, which is available to citizens and non-citizens alike.
+Federal student loans, such as the Stafford Direct Loan program, are not available to undocumented students.
+Minnesota offers a loan program called the SELF Loan Program, which is available to students regardless of immigration status.
 A separate application is used to apply for the SELF Loan, available through the college's financial aid office.
-A qualified borrower who is an undocumented citizen must have a credit-worthy cosigner who is a U.S. citizen.
+A qualified borrower who is an undocumented student must have a credit-worthy cosigner who is a U.S. citizen or permanent resident.
 For more information on the SELF Loan Program, visit www.selfloan.state.mn.us.